mikediessner/nubo/docs/_build/html/_sources/overview.rst.txt

 Bayesian optimisation
 ---------------------
-:ref:`Bayesian optimisation <bo>` is a surrogate model-based optimisation algorithm that aims to maximise an objective function in a minimum number of function evaluations.
+:ref:`Bayesian optimisation <bo>` is a surrogate model-based optimisation algorithm that aims to maximise an :ref:`objective function <objfunc>` in a minimum number of function evaluations.
 Usually, the objective function does not have a known mathematical expression and every function evaluation is expensive requiring a cost-effective and sample-efficient optimisation routine.
 Bayesian